hank-ai/darknet/README.md

 You are now done!
 Darknet has been built and installed into `/usr/bin/`.
 Run this to test:  `darknet version`.

+> If you have `darknetcli` but not `darknet` then this means you _did not_ install it, you only built it!
+Make sure you install the `.deb` or `.rpm` file.
+It is during this final installation step that the CLI is renamed to `/usr/bin/darknet`.

 ## Windows CMake Method

 These instructions assume a brand new installation of Windows 11 22H2.